leviance/matic-docs/docs/zkEVM/zkProver/plookup.md

 So, in the multiset  $\{ 3 , 7 , 1 , 7 , 1 , 1 \}$; the element  $3$  has multiplicity 1, while  $7$  is of multiplicity  2 , and lastly, $1$  has multiplicity  3.

-Therefore, a **set** can be described as a collection of distinct objects where multiplicity and ordering of objects has no significance.
+Therefore, a **set** can be described as a collection of distinct objects where multiplicity and ordering of objects have no significance.

 Multisets are similar to sets in that they also do not respect the ordering of elements.
 That is, $\{ 1 , 3 , 1 , 7 \}$ and $\{ 1, 7 , 1 , 3 \}$ represent the same multiset, because they both contain the same elements, each with the same multiplicity.